-COVID Travel Restrictions on Hawaii: At the time of writing, there are additional steps on how to plan a trip to Hawaii that you need to familiarize yourself with due to the ongoing pandemic.
-Visit Hawaii’s Covid-19 website and the Safe Travels website for the latest updates.
+COVID Travel Restrictions on Hawaii: At the time of writing, there are no additional steps on how to plan a trip to Hawaii that you need to familiarize yourself with.
+However, I suggest visiting Hawaii’s Covid-19 website and the Safe Travels website for the latest updates.

 Are you thinking of visiting Hawaii for the first time, and in search of some Hawaii travel tips?

 You’ve definitely come to the right place.
 I grew up on the island of Oahu and have visited Maui, Kaua’i, the Big Island, and Lana’i multiple times!

 And, after leaving Hawaii to move to California for college, and even after traveling to see some of the world’s most famous beach destinations like Tulum and Bali, I can still say without any bias: Hawaii really is something special.

 When you think of Hawaii, you might picture surfers, dolphins, warm water, pineapples, and hula dancers.
 And Hawaii is all of those things, but it is so much more than a paradise or a vacation destination.
 Hawaii has incredibly complex history, beautiful culture, storied residents, and plants and animals that can’t be found anywhere else in the world.

 To think of Hawaii as just a ‘paradise,’ while there’s no denying its beauty, is to do it a disservice.
 Because there’s so much more to know beyond the beaches and pineapples and grass skirts you see on postcards.

 But don’t worry, let me break it down for you.
 From Hawaii’s history, to where to go, and so much more, read on for everything you need to know about how to plan a trip to Hawaii!

 We can’t kick off a guide about how to plan a trip to Hawaii without talking about where Hawaii is!
 Its remoteness is part of what makes these islands so unique, after all.